The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Where a PIA or Form 2A (and supporting documentation specified in the relevant Department lodgement guide) is lodged in support of an application, the applicant may be required to make a copy of the PIA submission or Form 2A available for public inspection

 at an address that has been specified in any letter drop or notice served to the parties.
 In addition, the licensing authority will make available on its website for the duration of the advertising period the applicant’s PIA.

 PIAs are accessible from the department's website.

 To assist applicants in preparing their submissions, the following sources of information including Attachment 1 may be useful:

 Copies of these documents are not required to be lodged with the PIA.

-required in a PIA will be different for individual applications.
-In this regard, applicants should determine, based on the complexity of their application and the impact the premises/proposed premises will have on the surrounding community whether
+of detail required in a PIA will be different for individual applications.
+In this regard, applicants should determine, based on the complexity of their application and the impact the premises/proposed premises will have on the surrounding community

 This list shows the current version of the various reports however, the Director will access updated amendments and editions as they are published.